matteuc/chef-me-up/README.md

 * Passport and session - to authenticate user
 * MySQL DB - to store data
 * Sequalizer ORM - to communicate to our database
+* Whisk API - to integrate shopping list to chefMEup
 * Heroku - to deploy app